isneslab/Wendigo/README.md

   year = {2024},
 }
 ```
+***

+### Disclaimer

-**Disclaimer**: Please note that the code in this repository is only a research prototype and may generate damaging queries.
-Do not use against real systems without prior, written consent of the targets.
-This code is released under a "Modified (Non-Commercial) BSD License" (see the terms [here](./LICENSE)).
+Please note that the code in this repository is only a research prototype and may generate damaging queries.
+Do not use against any real systems without prior, written consent of the targets.
+This code is released under a "Modified (Non-Commercial) BSD License": see the terms [here](./LICENSE).

 ***